Oxford skyline including Radcliffe Square and the Bodleian

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-• at least a strong upper second-class undergraduate degree with honours in physical sciences (ie chemistry, computer science, engineering, mathematics, statistics, physics, biochemistry)
+• at least a strong upper second-class undergraduate degree with honours in physical sciences (ie chemistry, computer science, engineering, mathematics, statistics, physics, or biochemistry)

 Applicants with degrees in other scientific disciplines with strong quantitative/mathematical backgrounds and/or strong programming/software engineering skills are also encouraged to apply.